General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 - What number of actors have performed James Bond?

-- What causes John Wick to return to his outdated lifetime of crime in John Wick?
+- What causes John Wick to return to his previous lifetime of crime in John Wick?

 - Who performs John J Rambo in Rambo?